grandseiken/foundryvtt-multilevel-tokens/README.md

 * **0.2.0**:
   * Added support for ellipse and polygon regions.
   * Rotation of drawings is now taken into account.
-  * Fixed that entities were referred to by ID rather than GUID.
-This could result in incorrect behaviour after duplicating a scene.
+  * Cloned regions now update when a scene is created or deleted.
+  * Fixed incorrect behaviour that could occur when a scene was duplicated.
   * Fixed that a cloned token could be copy-pasted, resulting in a temporary stuck token.
   * Fixed an error that could occur when a rectangle had no `text` property.
 * **0.1.0**: